akuchling/50-examples/celsius.rst

 the United States still uses the Fahrenheit scale.
 We'll write a little script that takes Fahrenheit temperatures and prints their corresponding values in Celsius.
-(The author, who's a Canadian living in the United States, first wrote this script because he could never remember if 85 degrees Fahrenheit is pleasantly warm or scorchingly hot while listening to the weather report.)
+(The author, who's a Canadian living in the United States, first wrote this script because when listening to weather reports he could never remember if 85 degrees Fahrenheit is pleasantly warm or scorchingly hot.)

 Approach